 Now you've understood most of the PCB substrates available in the market and their characteristics, and you should be able to decide the circuit board substrate most appropriate for meeting your demands.
 Then you should ask a reliable PCB to make your circuit boards.
 PCBONLINE is your trustworthy PCB manufacturer.

 In the past 22 years, PCBONLINE has specialized in advanced circuit board manufacturing, such as alumina PCB, high-frequency PCB, aluminum PCB, multilayer PCB, etc. Our order pooling technology allows us to accept orders of any PCB amount.
 We can deal with prototypes, large-scale manufacturing, small-batch production, and prototypes.

 Our PCBs' high quality is guaranteed by good PCB materials and strict quality control.
 The below video shows how we fabricate PCBs.

 Working with PCBONLINE, you can enjoy:

 - Circuit boards made of first-rate PCB substrates that are ready to use immediately

 - One-stop PCB manufacturing, the whole production is traceable

 - PCBs are ISO 9001, IPC-A-600, UL, and REACH certified

 - one-to-one engineering and customer support

-In this article, we introduce what PCB substrates are there in the market, their characteristics, and common applications.
+In this article, we introduce what PCB substrates are there in the market, their characteristics, and their common applications.
 If you still have concerns with PCB substrates or any technical questions about PCB, PCBONLINE offers free advice and tech support.
-You can contact us online or by email at email@example.com.
+You can contact us online or by email at firstname.lastname@example.org.
 Our experienced engineers are always there for you.